 For your reference, 70mm x 70mm is equivalent to approx 2¾ inches x 2¾ inches.
 90mm x 90mm is equivalent to approx 3 ½ inches x 3 ½inches.

 It depends on how you are installing them.
 For example, if they are going into the ground you will need to add a minimum of 600mm (approx 2 ft).
 If you are using them with the studding into the top of a wall you will need to go one increment bigger than the panel height.
 For instance, a 900mm (approx 35 inches) high panel will need a post of 1200mm (47 ¼ inches).

 We do not have a showroom or any third party distributors.
 However, you are welcome to visit our warehouse by appointment.
 You can make an appointment by calling us on 01255 688361.

-The Garden Trellis Company range of standard products are only available in the colours listed on our website (the palette shown with each product), a bespoke colour service is available at an extra cost, please call 01255 688361 or email your full requirements to obtain an estiamte.
+The Garden Trellis Company range of standard products are available in the colours listed on our website (the palette shown with each product), a bespoke colour service is available at an extra cost, please call 01255 688361 or email your full requirements to obtain an estiamte.

 The paint system we use is an extremely durable, water-based, satin paint that resists peeling and flaking.